BIBA

 • minibuses below 19 seats

-Which types of vehicle use can be covered by Motor Excess Protection from EasyGap?
+Which types of vehicle use can be covered by a Motor Excess policy from EasyGap?

 Vehicle uses can include: